 The Soul in the Phaedrus

-In Socrates’s second speech in the Phaedrus, a dialogue whose theme is of speeches concerning love, he gives an account of the immortality of the soul to the young and dear Phaedrus.
+In Socrates’s second speech in the Phaedrus, a dialogue whose theme is of speeches concerning love, he gives an account of the immortality of the soul to the young Phaedrus.
 Recall, the bucolic setting of the dialogue, outside the city walls of Athens, along a stream in the shade of a tree, where Socrates is “most out of place” and is guided by Phaedrus who believes it is healthier to walk outside the city walls.
 Socrates claims that trees cannot teach him anything.

 Socrates gives a demonstration in consideration of the truth of the immortality of the soul and all it experiences (245c).
 The soul bears the origin of motion inside itself -it is its own unmoved mover.
 Every body which is moved by an outside source is soulless, but every body whose motion originates within and moves itself is ensouled.
 This is justification for the soul’s immortality.